Blitz Week

 Blitz Week was a period of United States Army Air Forces (USAAF) aerial bombardment during the 1943 Combined Bomber Offensive of World War II.
-Air raids were conducted on six of seven days as part of Operation Gomorrah, against targets such as the chemical plant at Herøya, Norway, which produced nitrates for explosives; and the AGO Flugzeugwerke AG plant (an Operation Pointblank target) at Oschersleben, Germany that assembled Focke-Wulf 190s.
-The Kassel mission on July 28, 1943, was the first use of P-47 Thunderbolt auxiliary fuel tanks.
+Air raids were conducted on six of seven days as part of Operation Gomorrah, against targets such as the chemical plant at Herøya, Norway, which produced nitrates for explosives; and the AGO Flugzeugwerke AG plant (an Operation Pointblank target) at Oschersleben, Germany that assembled Focke-Wulf Fw 190s.
+The Kassel mission on July 28, 1943, was the first use of auxiliary external fuel tanks on the P-47 Thunderbolt.

 Attack on Norway

 Norway was an important foothold for Germany due to strategic positioning and its connection to Swedish iron mines, connecting Lulea, Sweden to Narvik, Norway.
-On July 24, Trondheim and Herøya in Norway were attacked by the Eighth Air Force in their very first attack on Norway and delivered a substantial amount of damage.
-Trondheim was home to a large U-boat base and Herøya sheltered a nitrate processing plant owned by German I. G. Fabenindustrie.
-The attack on the processing plant had struck a great blow to the German's air force, and forcing them to find a new supplier for metal.
-The Eighth Air Force had brought along 167 1st Heavy Bombardment Wing B-17s, a single YB-40, and 41 4th Heavy Bombardment Wing long-range B-17s.
-The attack on Norway was also the first time a splasher beacon was used against poor weather.
+On July 24, Trondheim and Herøya were attacked by the Eighth Air Force in their very first attack on the country; Trondheim was home to a large Kriegsmarine U-boat base and Herøya sheltered industrial plants producing magnesium and aluminum metals and nitrates for explosives, owned by the German company I. G. Farben.
+The highly successful attack on the processing plants struck a great blow to the German Luftwaffe, forcing them to find a new supplier for critical metals for aircraft.
+The Eighth Air Force brought along 167 1st Bombardment Wing B-17s, a single YB-40, and 41 4th Bombardment Wing B-17s.
+The attack on Norway was also the first time a splasher beacon was used during poor weather.